lensesio/stream-reactor/kafka-connect-hbase/docs/source/hbase.rst

 HBase Table
 ~~~~~~~~~~~

 The sink expects a precreated table in HBase.
-In the HBase shell create the test table:
+In the HBase shell create the test table, go to your HBase install location.

 .. code:: bash

+    bin/hbase shell
-    create 'person',{NAME=>'d', VERSIONS=>1}
+    hbase(main):001:0> create 'person_hbase',{NAME=>'d', VERSIONS=>1}

+    hbase(main):001:0> list
+    person
+    1 row(s) in 0.9530 seconds

+    hbase(main):002:0> describe 'person'
+    DESCRIPTION                                                                                                                           ENABLED
+     'person', {NAME => 'd', BLOOMFILTER => 'ROW', VERSIONS => '1', IN_MEMORY => 'false', KEEP_DELETED_CELLS => 'false', DATA_BLOCK_ENCOD true
+     ING => 'NONE', TTL => 'FOREVER', COMPRESSION => 'NONE', MIN_VERSIONS => '0', BLOCKCACHE => 'true', BLOCKSIZE => '65536', REPLICATION
+     _SCOPE => '0'}
+    1 row(s) in 0.0810 seconds

 Sink Connector Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next we start the connector in standalone mode.
 This useful for testing and one of jobs, usually you'd run in distributed mode to get fault tolerance and better performance.

 Before we can start the connector we need to setup it's configuration.
 In standalone mode this is done by creating a properties file and passing this to the connector at startup.
 In distributed mode you can post in the configuration as json to the Connectors HTTP endpoint.
 Each connector exposes a rest endpoint for stopping, starting and updating the configuration.

-Since we are in standalone mode we'll create a file called hbase-sink.properties with the contents below:
+Since we are in standalone mode we'll create a file called ``hbase-sink.properties`` with the contents below:

 .. code:: bash